 Did the Surgery Happen Yet?

-Whether a recommended surgery increases a workers’ compensation settlement depends on whether it has actually occurred.
+Whether a recommended surgery increases a workers’ compensation settlement depends on whether it has occurred.
 If only recommended, the insurance company will review the proposed treatment plan and determine if the surgery is necessary or if alternative options exist.

 In this case, a recommended operation may have little effect on the settlement.
 However, if the surgery has already taken place, it is more likely to influence the amount.
 Undergoing surgery often leads to higher medical costs in the short and long term for bills, rehabilitation, and health impacts.